-- · Greater than minimal risk
+- Greater than minimal risk

+Bandomization to two surgical process

 - Randomization to two surgical procedures where the physician discretion has been eliminated.

 - How were risks reduced?

 - Standard care procedures

 - Close monitoring

 - Medical care given as needed

 - More frequent follow-up visits

 - More in-depth follow-up visits

-- Surgeon qualified to conduct both procedures.
+Surgeon qualified to conduct both procedures.

 - But, this is still greater than minimal risk.